team-perfect-deliverables/charlie/README.md

 an instance of *Dealer* for the player.
 The player is bound to this *Dealer* until the player logs out.

-Games are multiplayer except real players do not play one another.
+Charlie games are multiplayer except real players do not play one another.
 Instead, depending on the configuration,
 *Dealer* may allocate bots that simulate real players.
 If no bots have been configured, the game is "heads up," that is, the player